lattice-8094/propp/docs/index.md

 ## Pattern Recognition and Ontologies for Prose Processing
 ## A Natural Language Processing Framework for Narrative Analysis

-**Propp** is a modular NLP pipeline designed to extract rich character-centric information from narrative texts, especially litterature.
+**Propp** is a Python-based Natural Language Processing (NLP) framework for narrative analysis, character modeling, and ontology-based prose processing.
 It combines deep learning and rule-based techniques for:

 ## Narratology Context